ktomk/pipelines/README.md

 Environment variables are also loaded from dot env files named `.env.dist` and `.env` and processed in that order before the environment options.
-Use of `--no-dot-env-files` prevents such automatic loading, `--no-dot-env-dot-dist` for the `.env.dist` file only.
+Use of `--no-dot-env-files` prevents automatic loading, `--no-dot-env-dot-dist` for the `.env.dist` file only.